 ENTERING THE UNITED STATES BY CONSULATE: Advance Consular processing (i.e. pre-authorized entry) is required for non-Resident/non-Citizens.
 The Consulate to be named on the application would be the Consulate nearest to the individual's place of residence.
-Please review "Information for Permanent Residents".
+Please review "Information for Permanent Residents" found here: Work Permits:: Canadian Federation of Musicians (afm.org).

-You must exit the United States on or before the departure date on the admission stamp.
-The carrier will report your departure to U.S. Customs and Border Protection.
+You must exit the United States on or before the departure date on the admission documents.